lovishtater/meetLovish-backend-ai/README.md

-# Lovish Tater AI Assistant Backend
+# AI Assistant Backend

-A sophisticated Node.js backend for an AI assistant integrated into Lovish Tater's personal portfolio website.
+A Node.js backend for an AI assistant integrated into my personal portfolio website.
 The assistant uses OpenAI's GPT API with function calling tools to interact with visitors, collect user details, and track unknown questions.

 ## ✨ Features